-- increasing energy efficiency by 35% from 1 January 2016 onward. - achieving a ratio of savings by customers to Swisscom's own emissions of two to one: in other words, saving together with its customers twice as much CO2 in Switzerland as it emits throughout the entire company including the supply chain.
+- increasing energy efficiency by 35% from 1 January 2016 onwards. - achieving a ratio of savings by customers to Swisscom's own emissions of two to one.
+In other words, twice as many CO2 savings in Switzerland by its customers as the savings by the company itself, including the supply chain.